MariusArlauskas/moviesProject/README.md

     ?? - bonus ideas, only if enaught time.

 # what is DONE (but might still be expanded):
+    Admin menu:
+        admin can review users, chang their roles or ban them from chat until specific day

     Main page:
         showing feed
         Feed: